 - 10%: Generic supplies (hardware, stationery etc)

-Most of GEM Energy’s purchases are solar PV equipment, all of which are manufactured overseas.
+Most of GEM Energy’s purchases are Solar PV Equipment, all of which is manufactured overseas.

 In practice the choices are not so limited.

-While the CSR report format focusses on Sustainable Manufacturing, most reports include a statement on employee conditions.
+While the CSR report format focuses on Sustainable Manufacturing, most reports include a statement on employee conditions.

 Further, as the world market is experiencing growth in the order of 20% p.a., and with much of the work being skilled or semi-skilled, staff retention is vital to manufacturers.
-Fair working conditions are cultivated in such economic environments, and the risks of modern slavery fade.
+Fair working conditions flourish in such economic environments, and the risks of Modern Slavery fade.

 For these reasons, we hold that the risks of modern slavery practices in our key supply chains is low.

-Low value, low tech components that compete in commodity markets and where price is the key driver of sales, are the components that are more at risk of containing an element of sub standard working conditions and modern slavery conditions.
+Low value, low tech components that compete in commodity markets where price is the key driver of sales, are the components that are more at risk of containing an element of substandard working conditions and Modern Slavery conditions.

 For GEM Energy we have isolated this to be, for example, the bolts and generic hardware used to install solar systems.